 - A. "Student" means an individual who is or who has been in attendance at The University of Maryland.
-It does not include any applicant for admission to the University who does not matriculate, even if he or she previously attended the University.
-(Please note, however, that such an applicant would be considered a "student" with respect to his or her records relating to that previous attendance.) - B. "Education records" include those records that contain information directly related to a student and that are maintained as official working files by the University.
-The following are not education records: - records about students made by professors and administrators for their own use and not shown to others; - (2) campus police records maintained solely for law enforcement purposes and kept separate from the education records described above and not shown to others; - (3) employment records, except where a currently enrolled student is employed as a result of his or her status as a student; - (4) records of a physician, psychologist, or other recognized professional or paraprofessional made or used only for treatment purposes and available only to persons providing treatment.
-However, these records may be reviewed by an appropriate professional of the student's choice; - (5) records that contain only information relating to a person's activities after that person is no longer a student at the University.
+It does not include any applicant for admission to the university who does not matriculate, even if he or she previously attended the university.
+(Please note, however, that such an applicant would be considered a "student" with respect to his or her records relating to that previous attendance.) - B. "Education records" include those records that contain information directly related to a student and that are maintained as official working files by the university.
+The following are not education records: - records about students made by instructors, professors and administrators for their own use and not shown to others; - (2) campus police records maintained solely for law enforcement purposes and kept separate from the education records described above; - (3) employment records, except where a currently enrolled student is employed as a result of his or her status as a student; - (4) records of a physician, psychologist, or other recognized professional or paraprofessional made or used only for treatment purposes and available only to persons providing treatment. - (5) records that contain only information relating to a person's activities after that person is no longer a student at the university.

 II.
-It is the policy of The University of Maryland to permit students to inspect their education records.
+It is the policy of the University of Maryland to permit students to inspect their education records.